Easter: Fifty Days of Rejoicing

 Response: Thanks be to God, alleluia, alleluia.

 The Octave closes on the second Sunday of Easter, the Feast of Divine Mercy.
-This year Blessed John XXIII and Blessed John Paul II will be canonized on Sunday, giving another theme to develop during this season.
+In 2014 Blessed John XXIII and Blessed John Paul II were canonized on Divine Mercy Sunday, giving another theme to develop during this season.

 Focus on the Easter Readings and Liturgy